BBQ Chicken: From Grill to Table in Minutes

 3. Long Tongs

 They are essential for turning chicken on the grill without piercing the skin.
 Piercing the skin might let juices escape and result in dry meat.
 Nobody is in for dried chicken!
 Your chicken will flip and turn using simple long tongs.
-A major benefit is also having your hands away from the heat.
+A significant benefit is also having your hands away from the heat.

 Why Should Tools Matter?